 Parent engagement is central to our mission and our practices.
 Family, extended family and guardians are encouraged to participate in a variety of ways on campus.
-Innovations Academy LCAP goal 5 addresses continued encouragement of parent engagement strategies including the following ways: Engagement through awareness of academic and social-emotional progress Engagement through а v ariety of volunteer opportunities Engagement through attendance • in parent education workshops Engagement - 1 through whole school events Direct outroach from acheal based MET to parents of the most challenging students to offer family support and education
+Innovations Academy LCAP goal 5 addresses continued encouragement of parent engagement strategies including the following ways:

+Engagement through awareness of academic and social-emotional progress

+Engagement through a variety of volunteer opportunities

+Engagement through attendance in parent education experiences

+Engagement through whole school events held throughout the school year

-Direct outreach from school based MFT to parents of the most challenging students to offer family support and education.
+Direct outreach from school based MFT to parents of the most challenging students or families experiencing extreme situations to offer family support and education.

 - Families are provided a variety of means to volunteer and participate actively in school events and daily school life.
-Some examples include volunteering in classrooms, in support of school and classroom events, as guest speakers in class, driving on field trips and participating in the Parent Association. - We purchase a parent communication platform (Parent Square) to facilitate seamless communication with our families in their preferred format.
+Some examples include volunteering in classrooms, in support of school and classroom events (such as parties, dances, performances), as guest speakers in class, driving on field trips and participating in the Parent Association. - We purchase a parent communication platform (Parent Square) to facilitate seamless communication with our families in their preferred format.
 Communication goes out from teachers about class topics of study and other class events on a weekly basis.
-Communication from the director also occurs on a weekly basis in both English and Spanish and all ParentSquare communications are easily received in a variety of preferred translations for parents. - We provide opportunities for parent education that involve Coffee Connections with our director, online Zoom meetings in person or to be viewed at a time convenient for parents, sessions with our counselor, articles shared monthly with parents and meetings with teachers. - We invite parent input via an open door policy with the director, various surveys throughout the year, LCAP meetings offered at a variety of times and feedback forms after school events. - We believe that parents, as primary educators of their children and the most important people in a child's life, need to be informed of progress.
+Communication from the director also occurs on a weekly basis in both English and Spanish and all ParentSquare communications are easily received in a variety of preferred translations for parents. - We provide opportunities for parent education that involve regular meetings with our director (at a minimum monthly), online Zoom meetings in person or to be viewed at a time convenient for parents, sessions with our counselor, articles shared monthly with parents and meetings with teachers. - We invite parent input via an open door policy with the director, various surveys throughout the year, LCAP meetings offered at a variety of times and feedback forms after school events. - We believe that parents are primary educators of their children and the most important people in a child's life, need to be informed of progress.
 All parents receive assessment information in writing at least twice per year in addition to the report card.

-Schoolwide Programs, Targeted Support Programs, and Programs for Neglected or Delinquent Children ESSA SECTIONS 1112(b)(5) and 1112(b)(9)
+Schoolwide Programs, Targeted Support Programs, and Programs for Neglected or Delinquent Children

+ESSA SECTIONS 1112(b)(5) and 1112(b)(9)